8 Ways to Fix Kernel Mode Heap Corruption BSOD Error in 2023 [SOLVED] - Qiling

 Step 3.
 Filter and preview files

-Use the file format filter on the left or upper right corner to find the files you need.
-Then, you can click the "Preview" button or double-click a file to preview its content.
+Use the file format filter on the left or upper right corner to find the specific files you need, and then click the "Preview" button or double-click a file to view its content.

 click recover to recover lost data